 The deal, which isn’t subject to financing conditions and is expected to close in this year’s fourth quarter, puts Skype’s value at $2.75 billion.

-In April, eBay announced its intention to spin off Skype, saying the Internet telephony unit didn’t mesh with eBay’s two core businesses: its e-commerce marketplace and its PayPal online payment division.
+eBay announced its intention to spin off Skype, saying the Internet telephony unit didn’t mesh with eBay’s two core businesses: its e-commerce marketplace and its PayPal online payment division.

 At the time, eBay said it planned to launch an initial public offering (IPO) for Skype, probably in the first half of 2010, but that the nature of the spin-off and its timing could vary depending on market conditions.